Leigh Matthews

 Squat, short-legged and barrel-chested, Matthews earned the iconic nickname "Lethal Leigh" due to his physical as well as skillful style of play.
-He is officially recognised as the "best player of the 20th century" according to the AFL, is a Legend in the Australian Football Hall of Fame, on the Hawthorn and AFL Teams of the Centuries and is one of the most successful AFL coaches of all time.
-He is now an AFL commentator on television with the Seven Network and on radio with 3AW.
+He is officially recognized as the "best player of the 20th century" according to the AFL, is a 'Legend' in the Australian Football Hall of Fame, named in the Hawthorn and AFL teams of the century, and is one of the most successful AFL coaches of all time.
+Following his coaching career, Matthews has had multiple media roles, most notably as an AFL commentator on television with the Seven Network, and on radio with 3AW.

+Early life

+Matthews played his junior football at the Chelsea Football Club.
+He was part of a footballing family: Matthews' brother Kelvin played 155 games at Hawthorn and Geelong.
+Matthews was married and had his first child at 18.